devacuk/devacuk.github.io/sessions.md

 **Prerequisites for delegates attending the session:** If we do interactive stuff, laptops, network connection

-### 15. Introducing EduTech: best practice ideas for engaging staff and students - Dawn Rimmer, Bromsgrove School

-**Type of session:** Presentation/Lightning talk

-**Description:** Discussing some pitfalls and recommended solutions to improve on-boarding experiences for students and staff with new EduTech

-**Topics to be covered:** Introducing EduTech to techphobic colleagues, introducing EduTech to exams-focused students, supporting students who have limited IT skills despite smartphone attachment

-**Approximate length of session:** 10 mins

-**Prerequisites for delegates attending the session:** Nothing, except patience with FE teacher talking from a pedagogical, teaching & learning development perspective!

-### 16. Accessibility of maths on the web - Christian Lawson-Perfect, University of Newcastle
+### 15. Accessibility of maths on the web - Christian Lawson-Perfect, University of Newcastle

 **Type of session:** Lightning talk